forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 VS Code downloads the template files locally (`~/.sfdx/custom-templates` on macOS/Linux or `%USERPROFILE%\.sfdx\custom-templates` on Windows) the first time the template repository is accessed.
 To use updated templates, clear the local cached files to download the template files again.

 ## Make an Update to a Local Template
-A change I make locally to the template file doesn't just take.
-Need @randi274 to tell me if there are specific steps to make this work.
+If your template file is on a your machine, any changes that you make to the template are ready for use immediately.